getcloudless/getcloudless.com/_posts/2018-10-14-cloudless-on-cloudless-1.5.markdown

   'ModifyIndex': 45})
 ```

 Great!
-Next let's add regression tests and do the full run!
+Next let's add a regression test and do the full run!

-## Regression Tests
+## Regression Testing

-We'll add regression tests to our python test fixture just like we did in the
+We'll add a regression test to our python test fixture just like we did in the
 Vault setup, except this time with the Consul client library:

 ```python